October 30, 2015

 What does all this progress mean for the modern .NET developer and the organizations they work for?
 It means that now all the tooling, processes, and patterns we love from other edgier development environments start to enhance our ecosystem.Your businesses and organizations will benefit greatly from these modern practices.
 It means faster iterations, faster deployments, higher performance code, and more high quality components available for free.
 It also means more, younger developers will have access to .NET, helping with recruiting efforts.
 The Microsoft and .NET ecosystem have changed dramatically over the last 5 years.
 Most of the core frameworks are now available on Github, the community can contribute, and already the toolchains are changing towards more modern development practices.
 In our next post we will cover these new tools and processes that are available to the modern .NET developer.

-Senior Vice President, Services
+Senior Vice President, Capabilities

-Eric LaForce is Levvel's Senior Vice President of Services and is a seasoned technology executive focused on driving business value through digital transformation.
+Eric LaForce is Levvel's Senior Vice President of Capabilities and is a seasoned technology executive focused on driving business value through digital transformation.
 Currently, Eric runs the services and operations team at Levvel where he coaches teams to perform their best work on complex business and technology problems, drives operational excellence, and encourages a strong organizational culture based on Levvel core values.
 Eric has experience in building compelling and scalable products, modernizing legacy applications, and driving large-scale digital transformation as a modern technology leader and program manager.
 He has direct experience in development, building products, solution engineering, program planning, operations, sales, building businesses, and transforming culture.